apollographql/apollo-client/.github/ISSUE_TEMPLATE/question-discussion.md

 ---
-name: 🤗 Questions/Discussions
+name: 🤗 Questions / Discussions
-about: Questions/discussions are best posted in [Apollo's Slack](https://www.apollographql.com/slack) or on [StackOverflow](https://stackoverflow.com/questions/tagged/apollo-client).
+about: Questions / discussions are best posted in Apollo's Slack or on StackOverflow.
 ---

 Need help or want to talk all things Apollo Client?
 Issues here are reserved